artsy/artsy.github.io/_posts/2015-12-09-docker-for-development.markdown

 REDIS_URL: redis://redis
 ```

+The next time someone runs `docker-compose up`, this will cause a one-time download of a redis image, and then it brings up the additional sidekiq service.

 For development which involves multiple applications in separate git repositories, we use [Dusty](http://dusty.gc.com/), which was created by [GameChanger](https://gc.com/).
-Some of the advantages of using Dusty include the use of `rsync` so that performance is better, and a built-in nginx proxy along with modifications to your `/etc/hosts` file so that you can more easily connect to your applications.
-The shared volumes approach with the `volumes:` directive can be rather slow with the default Docker Toolbox setup using VirtualBox.
+Some of the advantages of using Dusty include the use of `rsync` (which performs much better than shared volumes in VirtualBox), and a built-in nginx proxy along with modifications to your `/etc/hosts` file so that you can more easily connect to your applications.

 With Dusty, you set up services, apps, and bundles of apps with YAML files.
+Here is a repo with [sample Dusty specs](https://github.com/gamechanger/dusty-example-specs).

 Our MongoDB service is defined as:

 ```yaml
 # services/mongo2.yml